 International Justice Mission is a Christian human rights agency that works to secure justice for victims of slavery, human trafficking, and other forms of violent oppression.
 IJM investigators, lawyers, and care professionals rescue victims, enable prosecution of perpetrators and promote functioning public justice systems.
 We support their work in India, where nearly half of slaves in the world are located.
 To learn more, click HERE or contact Luke Zubrod.

 Dwaar—meaning “Gate”—is a community of God-loving people who want to be a blessing to those in India’s capital city of Delhi.
 Dwaar engages with a broad array of business and civic leaders in the city center, along with more traditionally Hindu people in outlying areas.
 To learn more, click HERE.

 The following partners work in potentially dangerous locations as they disciple others for Christ, and so we protect their identities by referring to their general regions and their initials.

-Our partners “R” and “M” in Southeast Asia are involved in linguistics and translation, working to provide ethnic minority groups access to God’s Word.
-Southeast Asia is wonderfully diverse.
-Unfortunately, though, Hill Tribe people are often overlooked as second-class citizens.
-They face lives of poverty and illiteracy, with little opportunity for success.
+Southeast Asia—Our partners “R” and “M” are involved in linguistics and translation, providing ethnic minority groups access to God’s Word.
+The Hill Tribe people are often seen as second-class citizens, facing poverty and illiteracy with little opportunity for success.
 In a predominantly Buddhist part of the world, we’re seeing lives transformed as people learn to read God’s Word in their own language, recognize their value in the eyes of their Creator and pursue a relationship with Him.